Biosafety level: Biosafety level 2

 Biosafety level 2 is suitable for work involving agents of moderate potential hazard to personnel and the environment.
 This includes various microbes that cause mild disease to humans, or are difficult to contract via aerosol in a lab setting.
 Examples of pathogens classified as "Risk Group 2" in the United States include seasonal influenza, SARS-CoV-2, hepatitis A, B, and C viruses, human immunodeficiency virus (HIV), pathogenic strains of Escherichia coli and Staphylococcus, Salmonella, Plasmodium falciparum, and Toxoplasma gondii.
 Notably, the European Union departs from the United States and classifies HIV and hepatitis B G as Risk Group 3 agents best handled at BSL-3.

 Prions, the infectious agents that transmit prion diseases such as vCJD, are typically handled under Biosafety Level 2 or higher.
 This is due to the lack of any evidence of aerosol transmission and relatively higher infective dose of prion diseases, though some circumstances (such as handling animal-infective prions in a facility which cares for vulnerable animals) would require BSL-3 conditions.

 Biosafety level 3

-Dr Terrence Tumpey at US Centers for Disease Control, Atlanta, Georgia, US, working with influenza virus under biosafety level 3 conditions, with respirator inside a biosafety cabinet (BSC).
+Dr Terrence Tumpey at US Centers for Disease Control, Atlanta, Georgia, US, working with influenza virus under biosafety level 3 conditions, with powered air-purifying respirator inside a biosafety cabinet (BSC).

 Biosafety level 3 is appropriate for work involving microbes which can cause serious and potentially lethal disease via the inhalation route.
 This type of work can be done in clinical, diagnostic, teaching, research, or production facilities.
 Here, the precautions undertaken in BSL-1 and BSL-2 labs are followed, as well as additional measures including: